Acer Chromebook 514

 Chromebooks are often the pack mules of the laptop world.
 They’re not meant to be flashy or to impress with a gaudy set of features.
-Chrome OS is focused on providing rock-solid reliability and security for a minimal price.
+Chrome OS is focused on providing rock-solid reliability and security for a minimal price, evident with the best Chromebooks out there.
 Acer’s new Chromebook 514 reflects that attitude case in point.

 Acer sent us the high-end version of its updated 14-inch Chromebook, equipped with a Pentium N4200, 8GB of RAM, and 64GB of eMMC storage.
 The configuration retails for $500, which is considered budget territory for Windows machines but defines the Chromebook “midrange.”